Philip Engel

 (with Valery Alexeev and Adrian Brunyate).

-- Accepted to Geometry and Topology, 2020. [+]
+- Geometry & Topology, 26: 3525–3588, 2022. [+]

 We study the stable pair compactification of elliptic K3 moduli associated to the section plus the sum of the singular fibers.
 We prove that the normalization of this modular compactification is in fact a toroidal compactification, and compute the fan explicitly.
-It ends up being a refinement of a natural Coxeter fan, which results from decomposing each Coxeter chamber into nine subchambers. - Appendix to
+It ends up being a refinement of a natural Coxeter fan, which results from decomposing each Coxeter chamber into nine subchambers. -

 Contribution of one-cylinder square-tiled surfaces to Masur-Veech volumes